marianobonelli/tablero_lotes_streamlit/README.md

 5- An Application Load Balancer take the request and send to fargate.

-6- In fargate, the datarequest form is running troughby docker as service.
+6- In fargate, the dashboard is running troughby docker as service.